ShadowDara/storage-datapack/README.md

 # Simple Storage by Shadow_Dara
+## Hey do you now custom model data?
+Would really cool if would me with the resource Pack for this Datapack. [https://github.com/ShadowDara/storage-recource-pack](https://github.com/ShadowDara/storage-recource-pack)

 ## Why should i download this pack?
 Are you tired of constantly running out of storage space in Minecraft?
 Look no further!
 The Datapack is designed to revolutionize your in-game storage experience.